 If you’ve ever walked on a patch of grass in the early morning heading to school, and as your walking, all you can hear is a distinct sound of crunching, as if you are walking on eggshells.
 Well if so, this is the sound of you breaking a tiny coating of ice that has built up over night, after temperatures dropped below freezing point.
 This is called frost.

 When the weather is cold, the temperature of the ground can often drop to below freezing point.
 This makes the water on the surface (Dew) of the ground to freeze and turn to ice, which we call frost.
 The ice-crystals in frost form a delicate hair-like shape, that can make frost appear spiky and fluffy.

 Dew is tiny drops of water that forms on cool surfaces in the morning or evening, when atmospheric vapor condenses (condensation).

-Condensation is what happens when water vapor changes from a gaseous to a liquid sate.
+Condensation is what happens when water vapor changes from a gaseous state to a liquid state.
 For example, when the mirror in the bathroom becomes foggy during a shower, due to the warmer water vapor in the air hitting the cooler surface of the mirror.

 TYPES OF FROST !!!

 GROUND FROST –